 A Chain Reaction is defined as “a set of related events in which each event causes the next one, or a chemical reaction in which each change causes another.“

 This is what I hope to accomplish with this blog.
-You see, I’ve been thinking about starting a blog for some time now, too long I would say.

-Most writers say that the only thing you need in order to start is a pen and a paper (in this case my keyboard and screen).
+You see, I’ve been thinking about starting a blog for some time now; for too long, I would say.
+Almost all writers say that the only thing you need in order to start is a pen and paper (in this case a keyboard and screen).
 Everything else will follow.
 So with that out of the way, let me tell you what this blog will be about.

-I always try to play peacemaker (I don’t like conflict after all), and sometimes it’s difficult for me to set boundaries.
-But in time, in getting to know myself, I’ve come to understand from experience more and more about these things, and it’s been getting easier to do it and draw a line were I don’t get offended or emotionally disturbed when people try to over step that line and hurt me because of the way I am.
-I’m not going to lie, it still bothers me when people step over the line, but now I know better than to think that it’s because of me and not them.
+I’m also a peacemaker, and this has led to issues for me while setting boundaries.
+But in time, in getting to know myself, I’ve come to understand how necessary it is to face this personality trait, and it’s been getting easier to do it and draw a line were I know I need to, and don’t get offended or emotionally affected when people try to overstep that line and hurt me, even if not on purpose.
+I’m not going to lie, it still bothers me when people do it, but now I know better than to think that it’s because of me and not them.
 Now I have the emotional intelligence to brush it off and not let it take root inside of me.

-For years I’ve fought with myself, trying to understand why I am the way I am, and also trying to find meaning for my life.
-A place were I can call “home”, were I can thrive and therefor help others do the same.
+For years I’ve fought with myself, struggling to understand this, and also trying to find true meaning in my life.
+A place where I can call “home”, where I can be successful and help others through it.
 I might actually become a counselor someday, but for now I’m excited and happy to have started building websites.

-Until the next block in the chain.
+Until the next block in the chain!